<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=481164012244046&amp;ev=PageView&amp;noscript=1">

 How does VAT apply to the rental of goods?

-The statement also mentions that choice of currency is of importance (payment in Norwegian Kroner indicates a stronger connection to Norway), as well as the place of delivery, the time and place for transfer of risk, and the customers’ physical and legal right to use the goods.
+The statement also mentions that the choice of currency is important (payment in Norwegian Kroner indicates a stronger connection to Norway), as well as the place of delivery, the time and place for the transfer of risk, and the customers’ physical and legal right to use the goods.
 If the Norwegian customer uses the goods abroad and is restricted from bringing goods across the Norwegian border, the lessor is normally not liable to register for VAT.

 Do you need a VAT representative?

-A VAT liable enterprise without any fixed place of business in Norway must register via a Norwegian based VAT representative.
+A VAT-liable enterprise without any fixed place of business in Norway must register with a Norwegian-based VAT representative.
 The VAT representative controls that the VAT handling is correct and is responsible for filing the VAT return.

-However, enterprises from the following EU/EEA countries are exempt and can register without a representative: Belgium, Bulgaria, Denmark, Croatia, Czech Republic, Cyprus, Estonia, Faroe Island, Finland, France, Germany, Greece, Greenland, Hungary, Iceland, Italy, Latvia, Lithuania, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and United Kingdom.
+However, enterprises from the following EU/EEA countries are exempt.
+They can register without a representative: Belgium, Bulgaria, Denmark, Croatia, Czech Republic, Cyprus, Estonia, Faroe Island, Finland, France, Germany, Greece, Greenland, Hungary, Iceland, Italy, Latvia, Lithuania, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and the United Kingdom.

-Magnus Legal acts as a VAT representative for foreign companies with VAT liable activity in Norway.
+Magnus Legal is a VAT representative for foreign companies engaged in VAT-liable activity in Norway.

 The article was first published August 2018, latest update November 2021.